wangziqi2013/wangziqi2013.github.io/_posts/2020-12-27-strand-consistency.markdown

    committed store operations.
 When instructions are inserted into the store buffer or persist queue, the other one must be checked to ensure that the correct ordering is followed.

+5. The design also allows optimistic issuing of store operations into the cache hierarchy, bypassing a preceding barrier in the same strand.
+This design overlaps the completion of previous NVM writes (clwbs) and the coherence latency of the store after the barrier (which also decouples persistence ordering from consistency ordering, since the store after the barrier is visible in consistency point of view, but still not persistent on NVM).
+   To address the potential problem of the store after the barrier being accidentally written back before all instructions before the barrier complete, the paper then suggests that evictions or coherence downgrade/invalidations should be stalled until all strand buffers are drained.
+Since the store is always issued after the barrier enters strand buffer, this can guarantee that the store is released from the L1 after the barrier and hence everything before it are completed, which maintains the correct order.

 This paper proposes strand consistency and a hardware implementation, StrandWeaver, to provide a better persist barrier semantics and a more efficient implementation than current designs.
 Persist barriers are essential to NVM